List of Kentucky supplemental roads and rural secondary highways (200–299): KY 200

-Kentucky Route 200 is a 18.041 mi rural secondary highway in far southeastern Clinton County and southern Wayne County.
-The highway begins at the Tennessee state line, from which the road continues south as Caney Creek Road.
-KY 200 quickly crosses the Clinton–Wayne county line and passes through the hamlets of Sandclift and Sunnybrook and meets the east end of the spur route KY 3287.
-The highway follows the valley of Carpenter Fork north to Otter Creek, which the route crosses during its brief concurrency with KY 1009.
+Kentucky Route 200 is a 18.041 mi rural secondary highway that traverses far southeastern Clinton County and the southern half of Wayne County.
+It begins at the Tennessee state line as a continuation of Caney Creek Road in Pickett County, Tennessee, quickly crosses the Clinton–Wayne county line and passes through the community of Sunnybrook, and follows the valley of Carpenter Fork north to Otter Creek, which the route crosses during a brief concurrency with KY 1009.
 KY 200 meets the south end of KY 834 at Hidalgo and leaves the Otter Creek valley.
 The highway passes through Shearer Valley and descends to meet KY 858 at Bethesda in the valley of Beaver Creek.
 KY 200 crosses that creek and Isbell Branch on its way to its northern terminus at KY 167 at Number One.
+The road is relatively narrow and winding, but is part of the shortest route from Interstate 40 at Crossville, Tennessee to Interstate 75 at Mount Vernon, Kentucky, via US 127 and Kentucky state highways 90, 1247, 914, 80 and 461.